Guerrilla Content: 30 Growth Hacks To Content Marketing Success On A Limited Budget

 They hired me as their first VP of Marketing.
 My team of 1 (me) had absolutely zero budget to start.
-My first boss there wanted me to cold call to drive leads.
+But as a research company, we did lots of surveys for clients who wanted to use the survey data to build reports and get good PR.

-How do you execute a marketing strategy for a company with no budget?
+How to do content marketing with (almost) no budget?

 Traffic on our website grew exponentially.
 Inbound leads started coming in to the company on a consistent basis for the first time.
-I even spent some time teaching the CEO of our holding company (the guy who saved my job) about digital marketing and how to do paid search.
+I even spent some time teaching the CEO about digital marketing and how to do paid search.

 Growth Hacker Content Marketing